ian-whitestone/ian-whitestone.github.io/_posts/2021-05-09-good-ds-bad-ds.md

 # Good DS / Bad DS

 Good DS is obsessed with solving business problems.
+They relentlessly search for them, and then bring out the right tool once found.
 Bad DS is obsessed with applying a specific technology or tool.
+They'll orient their search for problems around the tool they are looking to use.

 Good DS has a deep understanding of data lineage & sourcing, and will often build these pipelines themselves.
 Bad DS thinks it is someone else's job.